akileez/npinit/README.md

 - a better understanding of callbacks.
 - use a base argument processor and config it for application use (argh)

+## Changes [WIP]

+project name is now required else usage() is generated. see next entry for cavet can enter `npinit -d [options]` for a dry run without entering a project name. flag -n/--new gone. use "test" as project name to replicate initing a new test project.
+test name generated is now "test-###" instead of "testproj###"
+flag --addRemote replaced with --remote
+flag --noRemote replaced with --no-remote
+flag --noPush removed. determined automatically
+flag --dry can also use single flag -d
+flag --D changed to --dep (install Dependencies)
+flag --d changed to --dev (install devDependencies)
+verbose option added (--verbose). displays standard output from `git init` and `npm install`
+using both options -rg or --repo --github generates a private repo only. private overrides public
+if project name is "test" with option of --github then a private repo will only be generated.
+I am making the assumption that you will not call a public repo "test".
+You can over this by naming the project "test1" if you like.

 ## Installation
 ```bash
 $ npm install -g npinit